KRFOSS/kali-docs/introduction/download-official-kali-linux-images/index.md

 Avoiding this is simple:

-- _Only_ download Kali Linux via the official download pages at [kali.org/downloads/](/get-kali/) or [offensive-security.com/kali-linux-vmware-arm-image-download/](https://www.offensive-security.com/kali-linux-vmware-arm-image-download/) - you will not be able to browse to these pages without SSL; encrypting the connection makes it much harder for an attacker to use a "man-in-the-middle" attack to modify your download.
+- _Only_ download Kali Linux via the official download page at [kali.org/get-kali/](/get-kali/) - you will not be able to browse to these pages without SSL; encrypting the connection makes it much harder for an attacker to use a "man-in-the-middle" attack to modify your download.
 There are a few potential weaknesses to even these sources - see the sections on verifying the download with the SHA256SUMS file and its signature against the official Kali Development team private key for something much closer to absolute assurance.
 - Once you've downloaded an image, and _before you run it_, _always_ validate that it really _is_ what it's supposed to be by verifying its checksum using one of the procedures detailed below.

 There are several methods for verifying your download.
 Each provides a certain level of assurance, and involves a corresponding level of effort on your part.
 We list 3 of these methods below: